CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.1 General Client.md

 Based on the general security policy of the institution, the requirements for general clients SHOULD be specified.
 The policy SHOULD be known to all users and all persons involved in the procurement and operation of the clients and should be the basis for their work.
 The implementation of the content required in the guideline SHOULD be regularly reviewed and the results documented in a meaningful way.
 #### SYS.2.1.A10 Planning the use of clients

 For the secure operation of clients SHOULD be planned in advance, where and how the clients should be used.
 The design should not only concern aspects that are classically linked to the term security, but also normal operational aspects that entail safety requirements.
-In addition to client-type-specific requirement profiles, specifications for authentication and user administration SHOULD be defined.
+In addition to client type-specific requirement profiles, specifications for authentication and user administration SHOULD be defined.
 All decisions made in the planning phase SHOULD be documented in a way that can be understood later.

 #### SYS.2.1.A11 Procurement of clients

 Before clients are procured, a list of requirements SHOULD be created to evaluate the products available on the market.
 The respective manufacturer SHOULD be able to promptly provide patches for vulnerabilities for the entire planned usage period.
-The systems to be sourced SHOULD have a UEFI SecureBoot firmware configuration interface and the TPM (if any) that grants control by the owner (institution) allowing self-managed operation of SecureBoot and the TPM.
+The systems to be sourced SHOULD have a UEFI SecureBoot firmware configuration interface and TPM (if any) that grants control by the owner (institution), enabling self-managed operation of SecureBoot and the TPM.

 #### SYS.2.1.A12 Compatibility check of software